 - Next, fill in the documentation available through your online account and upload scans of your passport and visa.
 One of our friendly drivers will then arrive on the designated date to pick up your shipment.

-- Lastly, we'll transport your belongings overseas to China, complete customs paperwork to ensure entry into the country, and deliver the containers to your chosen destination, whether that's a home address or to one of our depots or a port for you to collect.
+- Lastly, we'll transport your belongings overseas to China, complete customs paperwork to ensure entry into the country, and deliver the containers to your chosen destination, whether that's the shipment owner's address, one of our depots or a port for you to collect.

 We can ship boxes to China from the UK by sea or air — however, the method you choose will largely depend on your budget and timeframe.
 Sending your goods via sea is the cheapest and most environmentally-friendly option, but it can take up to 119 days.
 On the other hand, air shipping takes 27 days at a slightly higher cost.